 silicon valley's greatest hits democratize luxury. but not in the way most people think.

-uber didn't just bring private drivers to the masses. more importantly, its rating system and data-driven dispatch meant you got the best drivers consistently, not just whoever happened to be at the front of the taxi line.
+uber didn't just bring private drivers to the masses. its rating system and data-driven dispatch meant you got the best drivers consistently, not just whoever happened to be at the front of the taxi line. airbnb connected travelers with local hosts who knew every hidden restaurant and quiet beach. spotify built recommendation engines that predicted your taste better than record store clerks who'd known you for years.

 the real luxury being democratized isn't just the surface-level perks, it's expertise.